atenearesearchgroup/subjectiveKGs/README.md

 3. Copy the file $HOME_PROJECT/target/neo4j_sBoolean-1.0-SNAPSHOT.jar to the $HOME_NEO4J/plugins directory specified in the neo4j.conf file.
 4. Restart the neo4j service

-## Loading SDK of motivating example
+## Loading SKG of motivating example
 * First open a browser and connect to the neo4j client  (with this configuration, no credentials are required)
 '''
     http://neo4j_server_ip:7474/browser/